misd-service-development/drupal-cambridge-demo/README.md

 For example, if you have Apache running locally you can put it in a folder called `drupal-demo` in your document root, then simply open `http://localhost/drupal-demo/` in your browser.

+In you're using PHP 5.4 or later, you can use the built-in web server instead.
+Having executed `php -S localhost:8888` in the directory, for example, it would then be accessible at `http://localhost:8888/`

 How to use
 ----------